-As an alternative, you can configure this property using the alias query results encryption option.
+Note: As an alternative, you can configure this property using the alias query_results_encryption_option.
 If you specify both the property name and the alias for the same connection, the setting associated with the property name (S3OutputEncOption) takes precedence.

 The encryption protocol that the connector uses to encrypt your query results before storing them on Amazon S3.